mmann1123/pyGIS/pygis/docs/e_window_operations.md

 We'll explore two methods, one using `rasterio` and another using `GeoWombat`.

-First, we'll import our modules.
+First, we'll import our modules (click the + below to show code cell).

 ```{code-cell} ipython3
 :tags: ["hide-cell"]